 - Don’t use a straw as the suction could dislodge the clot in your socket and lead to complications such as dry socket.

 Call Pinole Oral Surgery or schedule a consultation online today for expert wisdom tooth extraction services.

 DOES TOOTH EXTRACTION HURT

 Many people put off necessary tooth surgery because of the fear of what pain they might experience during the procedure.
 You can be assured that the surgeons at Pinole Oral Surgery will make you feel as comfortable as possible.
-During a consultation before the surgery you will have a chance to speak to the surgeons about any concerns you have and they will tailor the anaesthetic to your needs.
-You may be given a local anaesthetic or general anaesthetic depending on the type of procedure needed to remove the tooth.
+During a consultation before the surgery, you will have a chance to speak to the surgeons about any concerns you have and they will tailor the anesthetic to your needs.
+You may be given a local anesthetic or general anesthetic depending on the type of procedure needed to remove the tooth.
 You may also be given a sedative to help you relax through the treatment.
 Once the surgery is over, painkillers can be used to ease any residual pain in your mouth.

 HOW DO I KNOW IF I’M RECOVERING WELL AFTER MY TOOTH EXTRACTION?